rosb0013/rosb0013.github.io/README.md

 Challenges
 Determining ideal content amount to not overwhelm mobile usage.
 Emebding video: Discovered how to embed YouTube content from my personal YouTube portfolio to bypass the need for direct content upload to a folder on my site, using space that can remain free.
+Understanding the code for photo carousel and what each class item does, how to manipulate image change timing.

 Working with Bootstrap Embeds for YouTube content